TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- and we could use a more snappy sound for normal damage
 			- e.g. glass breakage
 				- maybe something combined with current analog impact sounds (albeit in way shorter version)

-- Better damage indicators
-	- Show partial damages around the enemy's head in circles
-	- show total tamage in bigger text exactly above the enemy's head
-	- Mana should be scaled down to 100?
-		- since it's not an MMO...
-		- awp will still work as expected - it will two hit armors (since it will take around 170 dmg)
-		- more intuitive to think of 'armored' having 200 hp, unarmored having 100 hp
-		- exact correspondence between mp and hp
-	- Same with stamina I guess

-- Disable bullet destruction effects upon succesful damage hit.
-	- Make the experience of hitting clean
-	- Except hpsr's ring explosion
-	- The destruction effects should only be a clue that a wall is being hit

 - Hold symlinks in user/ so that they don't get deleted on update
 - Position the nade progress circle correctly when reloading